gwtproject/gwt-site/src/main/markdown/doc/latest/polymer-tutorial/elements-buildui.md

           }
         }

-    _**Tip**: to facilitate the usage of webcomponents gwt-polymer-elements maintains a couple of static constants: `Element.TAG` and `Element.SRC`, to avoid memorizing tag names and import paths respectively.
+    _**Tip**: to facilitate the usage of webcomponents gwt-polymer-elements maintains a couple of static constants: `Element.TAG` and `Element.SRC`, to avoid memorizing tag names and import paths respectively._

 4. Run the application.

     Reload the page in your browser, and you should see the four menu items.
 You'll probably notice that icons are missing.
-We’ll fix that in the next step.
+We'll fix that in the next step.

     <img class='polymer-tutorial-screenshot' src='images/todo-list-03.png'>